Looking for activities to do in iSimangaliso Wetland Park?

 12. Explore Kosi Bay

-Kosi Bay, headlined the Home of the Holiday in the latest GO magazine (Dec 2022/Jan 2023), is in the northern part of iSimangaliso Wetlands, near the border of Mozambique.
+Kosi Bay headlined the Home of the Holiday in the (Dec 2022/Jan 2023) edition of GO magazine, is in the northern part of iSimangaliso Wetlands, near the border of Mozambique.
 It is popular with fishermen and snorkelers.

 Kosi Bay has 4 main lakes:

 Kosi Bay is the northern part of iSimangaliso Wetlands, and visitors pay R72 per person per day plus R65 per car.
-(If you are going to be visiting often, it may be worth signing up for a Rhino Card.)
+(Note: the Rhino Card does not include admission into iSimangaliso Park.)

-Around the lakes are mangrove swamps and forests of sycamore figs and raffia palms.
-All support a rich biodiversity of animals and birds.
+Around the lakes are mangrove swamps, forests of sycamore figs, and raffia palms, all of which support a rich biodiversity of animals and birds.

 In addition, humpback whales visit seasonally, and leatherback and loggerhead sea turtles come ashore to lay their eggs in October.
 In February, there is a chance of seeing the hundreds of hatchlings making their treacherous journey to the sea — sadly, only a fraction will make it.

-Kosi Bay Mouth is sometimes referred to as the aquarium due to the plethora of fish in its waters, and it is one of the best places in South Africa to snorkel.
+Kosi Bay Mouth is sometimes referred to as the aquarium due to the plethora of fish in its waters.
+It is one of the best places in South Africa to snorkel.

-Unless you have visited before, it isn’t the easiest place to work out how to get to the lakes or Kosi Bay Mouth.
-You will also need a 4×4 to get to many of the campsites — but not all, so check with the various camps or lodges before you book.
+Unless you have visited before, it isn’t the easiest place to figure out how to get to the lakes or Kosi Bay Mouth.
+You will also need a 4×4 to get to many of the campsites—but not all, so check with the various camps or lodges before you book.

-The campsites will be able to give you extra information, but note that you will need to buy a permit for the Kosi Bay Lakes.
+The campsites can provide you with extra information but note that you will need to buy a permit for the Kosi Bay Lakes.

-When we visited the mouth of the Estuary at Kosi Bay, we were able to get a permit from the campsite we were staying at, but you can buy one at KZN Ezemvelo (see map) – situated at Kosi Bay Resort, on the edge of Kuhlange or Third Lake.
+When we visited the mouth of the Estuary at Kosi Bay, we were able to get a permit from the campsite we were staying at.
+However, you can buy one at KZN Ezemvelo (see map), situated at Kosi Bay Resort, on the edge of Kuhlange or Third Lake.

-If you’d like to explore the very best of Kosi Bay – take a tour that combines:
+If you’d like to explore the Kosi Bay Mouth Experience – take a tour that combines:

-• After learning all about the traditional fish kraals from a local Thonga fisherman, a traditional fish BBQ.
+- 🐠 After learning about the traditional fish kraals from a local Thonga fisherman, finish with a traditional fish braai.

-⭐️ 🛶 Find out more or reserve the BEST OF KOSI BAY TOUR here
+🛶 Find out more or reserve the KOSI BAY MOUTH TOUR here

 13. Go Snorkelling at Kosi Bay River Mouth

-Kosi Bay Mouth is sometimes referred to as the aquarium due to the plethora of fish in its waters, and it’s one of the best places in South Africa to snorkel.
-Discover the diverse marine life like emperor angelfish, blue-barred parrotfish, and honeycomb rays.
+Kosi Bay Mouth is sometimes referred to as the aquarium due to the plethora of fish in its waters.
+It’s one of the best places in South Africa to snorkel.
+Discover the diverse marine life, including emperor angelfish, blue-barred parrotfish, and honeycomb rays.

 What you can see depends on the weather and tide, but the best time to snorkel here is when clean seawater flows into the estuary at high tide.